jasonftl/football-match-tracker/README.md

 1. Complete the match (reach full time)
 2. Enable "AI Features" toggle in the About modal (Info button)
-3. Purple "AI Report to Clipboard" button appears
+3. Click "View/Copy Match Data" button (blue)
-4. Click button to generate narrative match report
+4. Click "Generate AI Report" button (purple, in Match Data View)
 5. Wait for AI to generate report (5-15 seconds)
 6. Modal appears with the generated report
 7. Tap "Copy to Clipboard" button to copy
 8. Paste into WhatsApp, notes, or any other app
+9. Click "Back" button to return to Match Tracker

 **How it works:**
 - Sends your match data to AI service for processing